 From A Wiki of Ice and Fire

-The Three Sisters are a group of three islands - Sweetsister, Longsister, and Littlesister - found in the Bite, located south of White Harbor.
+The Three Sisters are a group of three islands - Sweetsister, Longsister, and Littlesister - found in the Bite, located south of White Harbor and north of the Mountains of the Moon.
 The islands owe loose allegiance to House Arryn of the Vale.

 Prior to the arrival of the Andals and the Faith of the Seven, the Sistermen worshiped the Lady of the Waves and the Lord of the Skies.
 They were a free people ruled by local kings, who also acted as pirate kings.
 When there were kings on the Sisters its people did not suffer dwarfs to live, casting them instead into the sea as an offering to the gods.
 The septons made them stop the practice.